-Officer of Stamos Capital.
-Prior to founding Stamos Capital, Peter was the CEO of SAI (a Perot Systems company), a Management Consultant with Booz
+of the Investment Committee of Stamos Capital.
+Prior to founding Stamos Capital,

+he was the CEO of SAI (a Perot Systems company), a Management Consultant with Booz

 Allen & Hamilton and McKinsey & Company, and Chief of Staff and Chief Economist

 for U.S. Senator Bill Bradley.
-Prior to that, Peter taught Economics
+Prior to that, he taught Economics at Harvard University,

 Hospital and Clinics.